sdelahaies/enpgf-lab/README.md

 Installing/running the code assumes that:

-* nvidia drivers are correctly set up on the host system,
+* [nvidia drivers and toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) are correctly set up on the host system,

-* docker engine is running on the host system to operate kafka.
+* [docker](https://docs.docker.com/engine/) engine is running on the host system to operate kafka.

 While all the features can run on a properly set up host sytem, we provide a docker compose installation that provides an isolated framework and lets the host system untouched.